 2005, 40:00 minutes, colour, English

-Sparks is a modular video series comprised of 5 video capsules which finds its inspiration in the life of visionary inventor Nikola Tesla (1856-1943).
+Sparks is a modular video series comprised of five video capsules which finds its inspiration in the life of visionary inventor Nikola Tesla (1856-1943).

-Sparks mixes documentary facts within a larger experimental genre with shifting perspectives which include interviews, autobiographical texts, animations, archival sources, metaphorical interpretations and original sound design.
+Outlining major events in Tesla's life and career, Sparks mixes documentary facts within a larger experimental genre featuring shifting perspectives including interviews, autobiographical texts, animations, archival sources, metaphorical interpretations and original sound design.
 The five capsules can be seen independently, in clusters of two or three, or all together, and can be interspersed within a thematic video programme.

 s1 Tesla and his time 1999, 7 min 45s

-An overview of his life work and prodigious personality.
+An overview of Nikola Tesla's life work and prodigious personality.

 s3 Niagara Falls 2005, 6 min 20s